-4. The terms "witness preparation", "witness proofing" and "witness familiarisation" are all used, sometimes interchangeably, throughout the submissions of the parties and the Victims and Witnesses Unit ("VWU").
+4. The terms "witness preparation", "witness proofing" and "witness familiarisation" are all used, sometimes interchangeably, throughout the submissions of the parties, the legal representative of victims and the Victims and Witnesses Unit ("VWU").
 In this Decision, the Chamber will use the term "witness preparation" to refer to a meeting between a witness and the party calling that witness, taking place shortly before the witness's testimony, for the purpose of discussing matters relating to the witness's testimony.
-The term "witness familiarisation" will be used to describe the support provided by the VWU to witnesses as set out in the Registry's "Unified Protocol on the practices used to prepare and familiarise witnesses for giving testimony" ("Familiarisation Protocol").8
+The term "witness familiarisation" will be used to describe the support provided by the VWU to witnesses as set out in the Registry's "Unified Protocol on the practices used to prepare and familiarise witnesses for giving testimony" ("Familiarisation Protocol").9